 In contrast, Intacct offers basic core financial services, but provides lots of add-ons for more specialized business needs.
 Two of the most interesting add-on features are project accounting and time and expense management, both of which give teams better insight into how their money is spent and helps them avoid purchasing extra software that may or may not integrate directly with Intacct’s financial services.

 When looking at Netsuite vs. Intacct for your financials and accounting, you’ll want to take stock of all the features you’ll need from your accounting software.
 If you’re looking for an accounting software with scalable capabilities up to ERP and fully integrated systems, you’ll want to pay attention to what Oracle Netsuite have to offer.
 On the other hand, if your company’s growth is more measured and you need fewer features to get in the way of your core accounting, take a look at Sage Intacct.
-And if you still need help deciding, try our Product Selection Tool or give one of our Technology Advisors a call at 877-702-2082.
+And if you still need help deciding, try our Accounting Software Product Selection Tool or give one of our Technology Advisors a call at 877-702-2082.
 They’re standing by to give you a free, 5-minute software recommendation tailored to your company’s specific needs.